 Slowly, the rest of the hut wakes up and the kitchen comes alive with activity once more.
-At 8:30, as he promised last night, Pat arrives to give the updated weather report for the day.
+At 8:30, as he promised last night, Ranger Pat arrives to give the updated weather report for the day.
 Much to our disappointment, the forecast has changed.
 The storm was supposed to start earlier last night and blow through by later this morning, but alas, it arrived later than expected and seems content to sit atop the mountain all day.
-The sooner we get started, the better, in all likelihood: the weather certainly won’t get better, but it just might get worse.
+In all likelihood, the sooner we get started, the better — the weather certainly won’t get better, but it just might get worse.

 It doesn’t take long for the Kepler Track to show us just how little it cares about our hopes and dreams.
-As soon as we round the bend in the track that drops us onto the side of the mountain range that leads away from Luxmore, the wind picks up to a constant 40 mph with gusts topping 65 mph and the heavy rain starts coming in sideways.
+As soon as we round the bend in the track that drops us onto the side of the mountain range that leads away from Luxmore, the wind picks up to a constant 40 mph with gusts topping 65 mph, causing the heavy rain to start coming in sideways.
 Every few minutes, the cover rips from Lara’s pack and threatens to blow away into the fiord below.
-Not that we can see the fiord of course.
+Not that we can see the fiord, of course.
 No, for us, the fiord has become nothing but an abyss of misty gray cloud cover.
-Ever the optimists, when we finally reach Luxmore Summit — our failed side trip destination yesterday — we shrug off the knowledge that we’ll definitely see nothing at the top and make for the peak with another hiker from Luxmore.
+Ever the optimists, when we finally reach Luxmore Summit — our failed side trip destination yesterday.
+Shrug off the knowledge that we’ll definitely see nothing at the top, we make for the peak with another hiker from Luxmore.
 The gusts are so strong I have to pause every so often to make sure I’m placing my footsteps deliberately enough not to be blown off the cliff face.
 The rain has turned parts of the track into inches-deep pits of mud and, as we climb ever higher, I notice that the only things brave enough to stand atop this peak with us appear to be rocks and lichen.

 Eventually, the clouds do offer us a small glimpse of the tiniest little patch of fiord and tussock-framed pond, but we hardly have much of an opportunity to enjoy it.
 The wind is as strong as ever and the rain continues to lash viciously at our faces and hands with each ferocious gust of wind.
 Grinning at our own brave idiocy, we descend carefully back down the trail, eager to get away from the truly spectacular wind speeds of the peak.
 Apart from a six-foot patch of trail shielded by some boulders on our way back down to the main trail, we’re faced with pretty similar conditions away from Luxmore Summit as we did at its zenith.